 Both Doris and Vanessa were moved to take action and change the everyday reality of at least some of the strays in St Lucia.
 They researched the rules and laws governing the importation of dogs and established a strong network of volunteers.
 Working closely with the St. Lucia Animal Protection Society (SLAPS), as many dogs as possible are adopted.
-Every animal is medically inspected and meets the exacting criteria of the importing nation.
+Every animal is medically inspected and meets the exact criteria of their respective importing nation.

-Since 2016, over 1200 dogs have been given new lives in forever homes in Canada, the United States and the United Kingdom.
+Since 2016, over 1,350 dogs (and counting) have been given new lives in forever homes in Canada, the United States and the United Kingdom.

 Applications for dogs are screened by a team of volunteers and new adopters are found.
 When flights are available, each pet is scheduled for a time to fly.
 They are driven to the airport by K9 couriers, escorted on their journeys by puppy porters and received at their destination by their new families.

 Led by Doris and Vanessa's dream, the team of volunteers is focused on every aspect of the adoption process and is proud of the many happy endings.